yegor256/takes/README.md

 ## Build and Run With Gradle

-If you're using Gradle, this is how your `build.gradle` should look like:
+If you're using Gradle, this is how your `build.gradle` should look:

 ```groovy
 plugins {